fitbenchmarking/fitbenchmarking/docs/source/extending/jacobian_extend.rst

 	  :noindex:

 .. note::
-   If using cached values, use the base class ``cached_func_values`` method that checks that the parameters the function is evaluated at and will either use the cached result or evaluates the function.
+   If using cached values, use the :meth:`~fitbenchmarking.jacobian.base_jacobian.Jacobian.cached_func_values` method, which first checks if a cached function evaluation is available to use for the given parameters.